Appendix 2: Bylaws and Regulations of the Code of Responsibilities and Rights of the Students of Midwestern University

 1. The involved student,

-2. The appropriate College Dean, and
+2. The respective college dean, and

 3. The Dean of Students.